 Diallo: Yes, of course - people spoke to me a lot about Jürgen Klopp and said that whoever wears the shirt goes into club history.

-bundesliga.com: Back to Germany and when you compare your first experiences in the Bundesliga with the level in France, what sort of preliminary conclusions can you draw?
+bundesliga.com: When you compare your first experiences in the Bundesliga with the level in France, what sort of preliminary conclusions can you draw?

 Diallo: I’d say that the level is a little bit higher in Germany, particularly considering that our first two opponents were promoted sides [Hannover and Stuttgart].
 The games certainly didn’t feel like the teams had come up from the second tier.
 That’s a little bit different in France.
 I suppose in Germany they play more attacking football, while in France the focus is on the defence a little bit more.
 The French teams often don’t know how they should integrate young players.
 In Germany they do, and that doesn’t just mean on a financial level, either, but also on a human level.
 For example in France it’s not very common for a coach and sporting director to talk personally to players, as Mainz coach Sandro Schwarz and sporting director Rouven Schröder did with me.
 The fact that they flew to Monaco during pre-season really impressed me and showed that they really wanted to work with me.

 Watch: Diallo scored his first Bundesliga goal in a win against Leverkusen on Matchday 3!